alexander-krjuchkov/random-ip-in-subnet/README.md

     - **Refactor**
     Improve naming, refactor code for clarity and maintainability, add additional tests where needed.

+    - **Handle non-zero host bits in subnets**
+    Handle the case of non-zero host bits in a given subnet: either throw a validation exception or ignore them.
+The previous version of the library does neither, which may cause this case to produce incorrect results.

 * ❑ **v1.1**
     - **Add IPv6 support**
     Add IPv6 support for better compliance with modern networking standards.